 Rebecca is a Postdoctoral Research Associate in the School of Politics and Global Studies.
 She received her PhD in Political Science from the University of Essex in 2017.
 Rebecca is also a Research Fellow at the Michael Nicholson Centre for Conflict and Cooperation at the University of Essex.

-You can visit my research website here: http://www.rebeccacordell.com/
+You can visit her research website here: http://www.rebeccacordell.com/

-Rebecca's research interests included international conflict and cooperation, international security, political violence, state repression, human rights and secrecy.
+Rebecca's research interests include international conflict and cooperation, political violence, state repression, human rights, indigenous governance and comparative politics.
 She works on the Sub-national Analysis of Repression Project (SNARP) with Thorin M Wright, Reed M Wood, Christopher J Fariss and K Chad Clay - funded by the National Science Foundation.
 Rebecca also works with Florian G Kern and Kristian Skrede Gleditsch on the Traditional Actors and Federal State Authorities in Interaction: Explaining Patterns of Security and Conflict Across American Indian Reservations Project - funded by the Gerda Henkel Foundation.
-I received the Steven C. Poe Best Graduate Student Paper Award in 2017 for my paper entitled 'Classified Cooperation: Post 9/11 Security Alliances and Human Rights Preferences'.
+Rebecca received the Steven C. Poe Best Graduate Student Paper Award in 2017 for her paper entitled 'Classified Cooperation: Post 9/11 Security Alliances and Human Rights Preferences'.

 Rebecca Cordell.
 2017.
 Measuring Extraordinary Rendition and International Cooperation.
 International Area Studies Review, 20(2)